garnaat/kappa/README.md

 displays the log events.
 Finally, it will add the event source to turn your function on.

 Kappa is a command line tool.
-The basic command is:
+The basic command format is:

     kappa --config <path to config file> <command>

-Where commands is one of:
+Where ``command`` is one of:

 * deploy - deploy the CloudFormation template containing the IAM roles and zip the function and upload it to AWS Lambda
 * test - send test data to the new Lambda function